DaroHacka/LoomFinder-2.0/README.md

   - For super general categories like "history," "literature," "science," etc., that produce many results, the program fetches results from up to 10 different segments of the archive, significantly increasing the chances of successful results.
 This automated process is different from a user's experience on the web page, where all results are loaded on a single, continuous page, making it harder to explore deep into the data manually.
-By programmatically accessing multiple pages from 1 to 10, the program ensures a more comprehensive search and retrieves a broader range of relevant content.
+By programmatically accessing multiple pages from 1 to 10, the code ensures a more comprehensive search and retrieves a broader range of relevant content.

 ## Positional Arguments